 — Mary Barra (@mtbarra) January 22, 2020

-In Barro’s posts, she often uses “we” and “our” instead of “I,” which furthers strengthens her connection to the GM brand, though this may also make posts feel more like it is coming from the brand than an individual.
+In Barro’s posts, she often uses “we” and “our” instead of “I,” which furthers strengthens her connection to the GM company as a brand advocate, though this may also make posts feel more like it is coming from the brand than an individual.
 When creating brand-related posts, we recommend that executives sometimes use a more personal approach, such as injecting their own thoughts into the comment.
 The effectiveness of an executive on social media stems from the fact that the audience wants to hear from an individual, rather than a faceless brand account.

-Mary Barra’s Twitter and LinkedIn profiles demonstrate the power of consistency.
+Mary Barra’s Twitter and LinkedIn profiles demonstrate the power of consistency and being a brand advocate for her company.
 In analyzing the tone, content, and scheduling of her social media posts, it is clear she has found a strategy that works best for her.
 She does not post as often as other executives, but when establishing a social media program, being consistent in your posting schedule can make up for not posting every day.

 Is your marketing team ready to get your executive(s) on social media?
 Download our free guide on thought leadership to learn more about why having execs on social can help your brand achieve its business goals.
 In the meantime, why not follow Influential Executive on Instagram for interesting business stats, inspiring leadership quotes from today’s top executives, and more!